Lecture: Two Polymorphisms

 The dyn

-qualifier announces that a pointer to the method directory—the virtual table—is tacked onto the value.
+qualifier announces that a pointer to the type's method directory—the virtual table—is tacked onto the value.
 We like as much stuff to get figured out at compile time as possible.
 But when Document

 has a collection of arbitrary elements, the compiler's not going to know exactly what to_html